Current Residents

 Outside of medicine, Dr. Castillo enjoys spending time with loved ones, healthy cooking, strength training, and playing guitar.

-Dr. Magee-Gonzalez has been actively involved in research and initiatives aimed at enhancing healthcare delivery, advancing health equity in medical education, and supporting the inclusion of students from Historically Black Colleges and Universities (HBCUs) in medical school.
+Dr. Magee-Gonzalez has been actively involved in research and initiatives aimed at enhancing healthcare delivery and supporting the inclusion of students from Historically Black Colleges and Universities (HBCUs) in medical school.

 In her clinical practice at Keck Medicine of USC, Dr. Magee-Gonzalez emphasizes patient education, shared decision-making, and clear communication to empower patients to take an active role in their healthcare.
 Her research interests include improving women’s health services, understanding the impact of trauma and adverse childhood events on chronic disease, and exploring digital health advancements to promote health equity.